 While adding the sitemap, ensure that you’re submitting the sitemap index, that would look like this:

 As it goes by the name, it is an index of all the sitemaps on your website.
-Submitting your sitemap index is a one-off submission process, and every time you add/remove sitemap on your website, Bing would crawl your sitemap index and identify them.
+Submitting your sitemap index is a one-off submission process, and every time you add/remove a sitemap on your website, Bing will crawl your sitemap index and identify them.
 Hence, no manual inputs are required from your end to do that.